Nansi Richards: Early life and education

 Jane Ann "Nansi" Richards was born at Pen-y-bont-fawr, Montgomeryshire.
-An expert on both the triple and pedal harps, she always maintained that the greatest influences on her life were her father Thomas Richards, the Kale (Welsh Romanies) who stayed on their farm, and Tom Lloyd (Telynor Ceiriog, 1848–1917), who taught her to play the harp.
+An expert on both the triple and pedal harps, she always maintained that the greatest influences on her life were her father Thomas Richards, the Kale (Welsh Roma) who stayed on their farm, and Tom Lloyd (Telynor Ceiriog, 1848–1917), who taught her to play the harp.
 She also studied at the Guildhall School of Music in London, with harpist John Thomas.

 Musical career

 She won the National Eisteddfod harp competition three times in succession.
 After a year at the Guildhall School of Music, she toured with American comedian "Happy" Fanny Fields.
 The two young women devised tricks for Nansi to do while playing the harp, such as playing with her back turned, or playing two harps simultaneously.

-Nansi Richards was appointed Royal Harpist to the Prince of Wales in 1911, a title she held until her death; the role remained vacant until it was reinstated in 2000.
+Richards was appointed Royal Harpist to the Prince of Wales in 1911, a title she held until her death; the role remained vacant until it was reinstated in 2000.
+She was awarded the MBE in 1967.
+In 1972 she published an autobiography Cwpwrdd Nansi.

-Nansi Richards Jones is credited as teaching traditional triple-harp technique to several musicians, including entertainer Ryan Davies, Dafydd and Gwyndaf Roberts of the folk band Ar Log, and triple harpist Llio Rydderch.
+Richards is credited as teaching traditional triple-harp technique to several musicians, including entertainer Ryan Davies, Dafydd and Gwyndaf Roberts of the folk band Ar Log, and triple harpist Llio Rydderch.

-In 1972 she published an autobiography, Cwpwrdd Nansi.